Vic-linked NSW pub virus cluster hits 34

-A COVID-19 cluster from a pub in Sydney’s southwest continues to grow, with genomic testing indicating the virus strain emanated from Victoria.
+A COVID-19 cluster from a southwest Sydney pub continues to grow, with its “patient zero” identified as a Melbourne man who attended a party at the venue.

-NSW Chief Health Officer Kerry Chant says there are now 34 cases linked to the Crossroads Hotel in Casula, at least 20 of them patrons.
+NSW Chief Health Officer Kerry Chant on Wednesday said there are now 34 cases linked to the Crossroads Hotel in Casula, at least 20 of them patrons.

 The state reported 13 new COVID-19 cases in the 24 hours to 8pm on Tuesday, with only three of them unconnected to the hotel.

-Two of the 10 hotel-connected cases attended the Planet Fitness gym nearby, meaning three gym-goers have now come down with the virus.
+Two of the 10 hotel-connected cases attended the Planet Fitness gym nearby, meaning three gym-goers since July 4 have come down with the virus.

+Two of the 34 cases to date are “tertiary” cases, or contacts of contacts.

-“This highlights the rapidity with which COVID can spread, and the importance of us tracing the contacts very quickly,” Dr Chant said on Wednesday.
+“This highlights the rapidity with which COVID can spread and the importance of us identifying these cases very quickly,” Dr Chant told reporters.

 “It’s very important we don’t lose sight that COVID could’ve been introduced in any other part of Sydney … this is a stealthy virus.”

-NSW Health also on Wednesday confirmed the “patient zero” of the outbreak was a Melbourne man who attended the Crossroads Hotel on July 3.
+NSW Health also confirmed the “patient zero” of the outbreak was a Melbourne freight company employee who attended the Crossroads Hotel on July 3 for a work party.
+Six of his colleagues have since caught COVID-19.

+The man entered NSW on June 30, before its border with Victoria closed.

-NSW Deputy Premier John Barilaro had earlier in the day confirmed genomic testing of the Casula virus found links to a strain from Victoria, where hundreds of new COVID-19 cases are being reported each day.
+NSW Deputy Premier John Barilaro earlier in the day confirmed genomic testing of the virus circulating in Casula found links to a strain from Victoria, where hundreds of new COVID-19 cases are being reported each day.

 Victoria recorded 238 new cases on Wednesday.